timeWaffle/Beat-Coordinator/README.md

 ### Why do all of this?

 Perception.
-Our objective is to assist in altering our percpetions of the use of Beat Time and its usefulness in global time coordination.
+Our objective is to assist in altering our perceptions of the use of Beat Time and its usefulness in global time coordination.

 This short video can help explain.